caraya/personal-blog/content/blog/testing-front-end-code.md

 });
 ```

+The hooks that I use more often are listed in the table below.

+`BeforeAll` and `afterAll` will run before all the tests execute.

+`beforeEach` and `afterEach` will run before each test.

 | Hook | Description |
 | --- | --- |
 | beforeEach | Runs before each test |